- About Winston-Salem

 History of the Miksch family: The 1771 Matthew Miksch House is the first single family home built in Salem.
 Matthew Miksch was trained as a gardener in Europe where he learned the skills to support his family by growing and selling vegetables, seeds and young fruit trees.
 He served as the forester and assisted master surveyor, Christian Reuter, with the survey of Wachovia.

 Old Salem Museums & Gardens is one of America's most well-documented historic attractions.
 Old Salem engages visitors in an educational and memorable experience about the Moravians who settled, lived and worked in Salem in the early South.
-Spring garden workshops are offered now through May in Old Salem.
-Enjoy learning in the historic town of Salem where one can walk the cobblestone sidewalks to the beautiful heirloom gardens.
+Seasonal Hands-On Workshops are hosted in Old Salem inviting you learn just as an apprentice would under a skilled trademan.
 To register for the workshops below please visit their site here.

 Adjacent to the Reynolda House Museum of American Art, the Reynolda Gardens paint a vivid portrait of roses in full bloom, seasonal vegetables and interesting succulents.
 A walk through the gardens and into the greenhouse not only provides stunning scenery -- it provides a history lesson on early 20th century Winston-Salem during the Reynolds family era.
 Designed in 1913 on the historic estate of Winston-Salem's tobacco tycoon R.J.
 Reynolds and wife Katharine Reynolds, Reynolda Gardens hosts numerous year round workshops allowing visitors to learn new gardening techniques as well as discover Katharine Reynolds' vision of these magnificent gardens.
 With plants native to the area showing what it would have looked like then and new plant introductions to add a modern vibe, the Reynolda Gardens are the perfect example of how history is still very present today.
 Start your journey inside the reconstructed greenhouse then venture on to see the boathouse, wetlands and maybe take a jog on wooded trails.